 Terpinene-4-ol, alpha-terpineol, gamma-terpinene and para-cymene.

-Do not ingest, keep out of reach of children, store away from direct sunlight and below 30 degrees.
+Store away from direct sunlight and below 30 degrees.

 Other Common Names: